CudHnyuH/Project_using_JS/README.md

-# Create Basic Project Using JavaScript.
+# Create Basic Projects Using JavaScript.